 To pass variables to view, use the macros texport(variable) or T_EXPORT(variable).
 The argument you can specify for all variables can be QVariant type, int, QString, QList, or QHash.
-Or you can, of course, also specify the instance of a user-defined class.
+Or you can, of course, also specify the instance of a user-defined model.
 These are used as follows.

 QString foo = "Hello world";

 Note: the variable must be specified as an argument to texport.
 You can’t directly specify a string ("Hello world") or numbers (such as 100).

 To use the variable in view, you must firstdeclare the variable in tfetch (Type, variable).
 Please see the view chapter for more information.